JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 A couple of months down the line, I’ve also got a rough idea of how long each of the cleaning products I *make* will last me, meaning I can add in recurring tasks to mix up another batch of each at appropriate intervals.
 Speaking of which…

 ## Step 3 - make stuff
-Following my big Amazon shop, I had six brown glass bottles to work with, and six recipes from Nancy’s book that I felt I’d use the most.
+Following my big Amazon shop, I had six brown glass bottles to work with, and six recipes from Nancy’s book for products that I felt I’d use the most.
 I blocked out an afternoon to mix everything up, which was way too generous, as I was actually done in an hour or so.

 ![Ingredients for my self-mixed cleaning products](/media/clean-cleaning-5.jpg) *Prepping for mixing some products!*